tanya011/fl-2022-hse-win/README.md

 Expected `,` :1
 ```

-###### Как видим, обе реализации говорят, что нужно добавить символ конца строки во входную строку. На данном примере стратегии отработают одинаково.
+###### As we can see, both implementations suggest adding an end-of-line character to the input string.
+In this example, both strategies will work the same way.

-#### Пример 3: Error - not have non-terminal
+#### Example 3: Error - not have non-terminal

 ```
 “a” = “b”,